Classification: Monoclonal Antibody

 You, or anyone you live with, should avoid having live or live-attenuated vaccines while receiving this medication.
 These include herpes zoster (Zostavax) for shingles prevention, oral polio, measles, nasal flu vaccine (FluMist®), rotovirus and yellow fever vaccines.

 Possible Side Effects of Rituximab

 There are a number of things you can do to manage the side effects of rituximab.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Infusion and Allergic Reactions

 Allergic or infusion reactions may occur during the treatment, typically within 30 minutes to 2 hours of beginning the first infusion.
 This is less common after the first treatment.